August 2021 COVID-19 Brazil update

-Our Brazilian operations have not experienced major disruption although there are a number of people from our Brazil team who have tested positive for COVID-19 during the past six months.
+Our Brazilian operations have not experienced major disruption although there are a number of people from our Brazil team who have tested positive for COVID-19 during the past eleven months.

 To better control our peoples’ exposure and to protect worksites, only critical roles are working at the sites while the remainder of the team is working remotely.

 We have provided test kits to the municipal authorities in the areas where we are operating, to increase their community testing capacity.

 We intend to continue with our quarantine, trace and isolate regime so we can keep our people in employment and the sites operating, while also ensuring their health and well-being.